Welcome to Our AAU Basketball Program!

 A: AAU Team Cobra Tryouts for boys and girls are listed in the registration system.
 Click the link for Dates/Times.
 Tryouts are grouped by grade levels.

 Q: Fees for tryouts?

-A: Tryouts cost $50.
+A: Tryouts cost is $50.
 No refunds are granted if a player misses a tryout session or cannot attend all sessions or decides their are no longer interested.

 Q: How do you evaluate players to ensure each player gets a fair tryout?